 Iceland is full of picturesque places with fascinating views and nature around.

-The national parks, geysers, waterfalls, and canyons, beaches, farms, glaciers, and wildlife reserves are the words that describe this country the best.
+The national parks, geysers, waterfalls, canyons, beaches, farms, glaciers, and wildlife reserves are the words that describe this country the best.

-If you don’t like exploring nature, you can go to one of the museums, exhibitions or outdoor music festivals.
+If you don’t like exploring nature, you can go to one of the museums, exhibitions, or outdoor music festivals.